-Social media went wild for Chloe Kelly’s shirt-spinning celebration as she scored the winning goal in the UEFA Women’s Euros 2022 final on Sunday.
-In her honour, we’re sharing our favourite sports bras on the market to wear whether you’re exercising or celebrating like a Lioness.
+Who could forget Chloe Kelly’s shirt-spinning celebration as she scored the winning goal in the UEFA Women’s Euros 2022 final last summer?
+With the FIFA Women’s World Cup kicking off this Thursday (20 July), we’re sharing our favourite sports bras on the market to wear whether you’re exercising or celebrating like a Lioness

 If there was ever a time to ditch your workout top and exercise in just your sports bra it’s now.
 Not only is the UK having one of its hottest summers on record, with most days exceeding 20 degrees, but this weekend England player Chloe Kelly reminded the world that a woman running around in a sports bra needn’t be the slightest bit shocking or sexual.

 This image of a woman shirtless in a sports bra – hugely significant.
 This is a woman’s body – not for sex or show – just for the sheer joy of what she can do and the power and skill she has.
 Wonderful. #Lionesses pic.twitter.com/Bjrpozf6kj

 — Lucy Ward 🇺🇦 (@lucymirandaward) July 31, 2022